cisagov/ScubaGear/baselines/aad.md

   Target resources > Cloud apps > <b>All cloud apps</b>

   Conditions > Sign-in risk > <b>High</b>

   Access controls > Grant > <b>Block Access</b>
 </pre>

 ## 3. Strong Authentication and a Secure Registration Process

 This section provides policies that help reduce security risks related to user authentication and registration.

 Per [OMB memorandum M-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), MFA is required and it must be phishing-resistant.
-Since there may be gaps in the implementation of enforcing phishing-resistant MFA for all users for various reasons, we also provide some additional backup security policies to help mitigate the risks associated with lesser forms of MFA.
-One example of this is the second policy below which enforces MFA but does not stipulate the specific MFA method.
+Since there may be gaps in enforcing phishing-resistant MFA for all users for various reasons, we provide additional backup security policies to mitigate the risks associated with lesser forms of MFA.
+One example of this is policy MS.AAD.3.2v1 below which enforces MFA but does not stipulate the specific MFA method.
 That said, phishing-resistant MFA is the overarching requirement.

 <img src="/images/aad-mfa.png"
 alt="Weak MFA (SMS/Voice) Stronger MFA (Push Notifications, Software OTP, Hardware Token OTP) Strongest MFA (FIDO2, PIV, Windows Hello)" />